esp8266/Arduino/README.md

 [PlatformIO](http://platformio.org) is a cross-platform code-builder and library manager for embedded development with no external dependencies.
 Works on the popular host OS: Mac OS X, Windows, Linux 32/64, Linux ARM (like Raspberry Pi, BeagleBone, CubieBoard).
 More details in documentation [What is PlatformIO?
 How does it work?](http://docs.platformio.org/en/latest/faq.html#general).

 See [detailed instructions on how to use Espressif platform with PlatformIO](doc/platformio.md).

+### Building with make

+[makeEspArduino](https://github.com/plerup/makeEspArduino) is a generic makefile for any ESP8266 Arduino project.
+Using make instead of the Arduino IDE makes it easier to do automated and production builds.

 ### Documentation